mims-harvard/AIM2/syllabus.md

 ## Attendance

 Students must attend all classes unless they have explicit permission from the course instructor.
 An unexcused absence can affect the participation grade.
-This Spring, BMI 702 will be run in a in-person format.
+This Spring, BMIF-203 will be run in a in-person format.

 - To see when any live events are scheduled, check the [Weekly Schedule](../schedule).
 - To see when lectures, discussions, and assignments are released (and due), check the [Home Page](../).